'Voice of the Desert' supports Army modernization efforts

 |0

-This work, 'Voice of the Desert' supports Army modernization efforts [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 'Voice of the Desert' supports Army modernization efforts, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT